Strengthening the ESG Management Base

 SEKISUI CHEMICAL Group’s DX mission is to accelerate and support the growth strategies and structural reforms necessary to realize its long-term vision.
-To achieve sustainable growth in an increasingly uncertain business environment, we will take another look at conventional governance (internal control) as well as our business model and processes, while undergoing a transformation from the perspectives of “visualization and standardization,” “productivity increase” and “sophistication.”
+To maintain sustainable growth in an uncertain business environment, we will take another look at conventional governance (internal control), as well as our business and work processes, while undergoing a transformation from the perspectives of “visualization and standardization,”* “productivity increase,” and “sophistication.”

 Based on its technology platform, SEKISUI CHEMICAL Group is making efforts to fuse together its various internal and external stakeholders and companies while accelerating innovation.

 We will not limit ourselves to the inter-group initiatives conducted until now in cooperation with divisional companies, instead aiming to achieve wider-ranging and more effective fusion, including technological development, personnel cultivation, cooperation with external organizations, and open innovation.